Did we choose God or did He choose uses?

 “OF HIS OWN WILL BEGAT HE US WITH THE WORD OF TRUTH, that we should be a kind of first fruits of his creatures.”
 James 1:18

 It all comes down to this.
-Are you going to believe what God Himself says in his Book, or are you going to rely instead on the natural sense of your own experience and how it initially SEEMED to you when you came to believe in the Lord Jesus Christ as your Saviour?
+Are we going to believe what God Himself says in his Book, or are we going to rely instead on the natural sense of our own experience and how it initially SEEMED to us when we came to believe in the Lord Jesus Christ as our Saviour?

 Many Christians through history have received and believed these precious doctrines of God’s electing love to His chosen people, and others have resisted and fought against them.
 And so it continues today.

 I often hear three responses from those who oppose these doctrines.
 One is that they toss out 4 or 5 verses that they THINK teach contrary to this doctrine, and in every case they both misunderstand and misapply these verses in such a way as to directly contradict the other clear verses of Scripture.

 Another response is to say something like “That is not the God I worship.
 I could never believe in a God like that who chooses to save some but not the others.”

 Well, maybe this is true.
 The “god” they believe in is not the God of the Bible who of the same lump of clay makes both the vessels of wrath fitted to destruction and “the vessels of mercy which he afore prepared unto glory, even us, whom he hath called” - Romans 9:16-24

 They have a god of their own imaginations created in their own image, and it is not the true and living God revealed in the Holy Bible.

 And others, whom I believe are true Christians, resist these doctrines and half-jokingly say things like “Well, I am predestined to not be a Calvinist.”